 The receptionist looked at me, disbelievingly.
 She held my resume in her hand.

 I laughed.
-‘That’s what the last place said, but the shrink found nothing wrong with me.
-I think the most confusing thing about it all was that later, everyone in the office said they had seen the pink unicorn rocking horse, but no one knew how it got there or where it went after I was tackled.’
+‘That’s what my last place said, but the shrink found nothing wrong with me.
+I think the most confusing part about it all was that later, everyone in the office agreed that they had seen the pink unicorn rocking horse, but no one knew how it got there or where it went after I was tackled by security.’

 ‘So,’ said the receptionist, ‘you mean to tell me that this… this really happened?’